• Skip to primary navigation

 tomatoes are added to the lamb stew for Hunkar Begendi (sultans delight)

-Give it a good stir before adding the Chicken Stock or water.
-Adding stock to your dishes enhances the flavor.
 Make sure you reduce the amount of salt when using store-bought stock or stock cubes.

 stock is added for cooking the lamb stew

-Bring the mixture to a boil, take the lid off and then gently simmer on low heat for 1.5 hours or until the lamb is tender.
+Bring the mixture to a boil, take the lid off, and then gently simmer on low heat for 1.5 hours or until the lamb is tender.

-Check the liquid and add more stock if needed.
 Stir the lamb every half an hour or so to make sure it doesn't stick to the bottom.
-If there is too much liquid in the pan, cook further without the lid until the sauce thickens.

 Prepare the Aubergine (Eggplant) Purée